 Overall the appeals process needs to be effective, proportionate, agile and transparent.
-This can be most adequately achieved through referring all appeals to the courts.
+This can be most adequately achieved through referring all appeals to the existing court structures in St Helena. courts.
 The process for bringing a claim before the civil courts is well established with information available to those seeking to bring a claim.
-The Magistrates Court has an established role in tribunals and there is existing legislation that covers such issues as the establishment of appeals and the process for further appeals.
+The Courts of St Helena have Magistrates Court has an established role in tribunals and there is existing legislation that covers such issues as the establishment of appeals and the process for further appeals.
 The Court has administration mechanisms in place and it is unlikely that appeals falling under the communications legal and regulatory framework would require additional resources in the Courts and Tribunals Service.